What are the advantages of blended learning?

-There are also some cons to blended learning.
-Depending on how it's set up, blended learning can diminish the motivation of your participants.
-Not every blended learning model is suited to every age category, school, or organization.
-In the same way that you would consider children’s reading level when choosing books for them, you need to consider which approach will work best for your users.
+Another disadvantage is that, depending on how you set up blended learning, it might diminish the motivation of your participants.
+Not every blended learning model is suited to every person, task, subject, or organization.
+In the way you consider children’s’ reading levels when choosing books for them, you should consider which approach will work best for your employees or customers.

-If you expect young children to do all their homework and prepare lessons on their computer at home, it might not work as expected.
-Employees who are used to working with their hands might also dislike sitting in front a screen for too long.
-As you can imagine, it's important to take these things into consideration when preparing your learning methods and materials.
+Employees who are used to working with their hands might also dislike sitting in front of a screen for too long.
+As you can imagine, it's essential to consider these things when you prepare your learning methods and materials.

-It's hard to resist the temptation of looking up things on the web while learning from a computer or smartphone .
+Plagiarism is a well-known issue in the e-learning world.
+It might be hard for online learners to resist the temptation of looking up things on the web while learning from a computer or smartphone .

 Frequently Asked Questions